loichyan/nerdfix/README.md

 `nerdfix` provides some features to automatically patch obsolete icons:

 - The last user input is picked if an icon appears twice.
+- Use `--sub FROM/TO` (or `--sub exact:FROM/TO` for full syntax) to replace one icon with another, e.g. `mdi-tab` is replaced with `md-tab` when `--sub mdi-tab/md-tab` is specified.
-- Use `fix --replace FROM,TO` to replace the prefix of an icon name with another, e.g. `mdi-tab` is replaced with `md-tab` when `--replace mdi-,md-` is specified.
+- Use `--sub prefix:FROM/TO` to replace the prefix of an icon name with another, e.g. `mdi-tab` is replaced with `md-tab` when `--sub prefix:mdi-/md-` is specified.

 ### Structured output